makarovanatalya/python-tests/TASK.md

 * Can get their accounts info (if authorized)
 * Can get info about transactions for their accounts (if authorized)
 * Can change profile name (if authorized)

+# TASK ON IMPLEMENTING UI TESTS
+Cover the same features (keeping in mind current API coverage)